BarteG45/coding_exercises/README.md

 # code_wars
-The aim of this repository is to document my development as a Python programmer - Code Wars and other coding exercises solutions
+Code Wars and other python coding exercises solutions.
+The repository created to document my progress in coding.